anon-blue/anon.blue/README.txt

 Helloe                                                       lllllllllllllllllll
 lllliiiiiiiiiiiiiollllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll
 llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll
-llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll
-llllllllllllllllllllllllllllllllllllllllllllllllllleeeeeeeee

-fuck you man why i am ev

-                                                                      fd wow all
- the things we could write and this is what has been written.
-Not that I have b done any better then the rest. so maybe I shold stop or maybe I should keep goin g and add my nothingness to the rest of the nonsense this is. no one will know t hat this is my nonesense and not someone elses nonesense
-              well why not it sounds like a fin timefunnnn     vdsight we are al l puppets tangled in stringswe are puuppetrss tangled in stringsj4 8 15 16 23 42 drink coca cola!     u
-    ...
+lllllllllllllllllllllllllllllllllllllllllllhlello who's out there?

+                                               empty
+                                                                     d why are y
+ou erasing me hgave you nothing better d to

                                         8====D~~~~~
                                                        no
                                                                          jjj

-          ss==oh,man,youcantdelete characters at all...this is i fuck typo...thi
+            ss==oh,man,youcantdelete characters at all...this is i fuck typo...t
-s is hjust going to get filled with racism and memes until more racimsmmswmsmsms m and meems over fill it like the tides of the ocean
+his is hjust going to get filled with racism and memes until more racimsmmswmsms msm and meems over fill it like the tides of the ocean
-                                  Monmasdfghjkl;'aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+                                    Monmasdfghjkl;'aaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
-aaaaaaaaaaaaaaaaaaaaaaaaaaa
+aaaaaaaaaaaaaaaaaaaaaaaaaaaaa
                     hello?
-         hryiminmyfeelddand o,imhighrnxsp,r im HIGHHR HREOKO F=h nioioghrhybtobr obribroooooooowwaitareyoustillthere fda,m                  jnunwhaä oh okay so e verything i write is being unwritten. i feel like a natasha beddingfield song.
-I wish i were high man. are you real? am I real??????? what's happenig to me,,...
+            hryiminmyfeelddand o,imhighrnxsp,r im HIGHHR HREOKO F=h nioioghrhybt obrobribroooooooowwaitareyoustillthere fda,m                  jnunwhaä oh okay s o everything i write is being unwritten. i feel like a natasha beddingfield song .
+I wish i were high man. are you real? am I real??????? what's happenig to me,, ................................................................................
-................................................................................
-.......................................ijiujijijijijijkikik,
+..........................................ijiujijijijijijkikik,
                                                                         .